MSc Teaching and Learning for Health ProfessionalsFind a programme

 |Awards available||MSc , PG Certificate (Postgraduate Certificate), PG Diploma (Postgraduate Diploma)|

-Certificate/Diploma: One to three years each (part-time);
+Certificate/Diploma: One to two years each (part-time);

 MSc: A further one to two years (part-time)